2020 Aden airport attack: Aftermath

 Yemen's Foreign Minister Ahmad Awad bin Mubarak initially blamed the Houthis for the attack, and stated that four ballistic missiles had been fired at the airport, but made the statement without providing evidence.
 The Houthis denied responsibility, with its deputy information secretary placing the blame on the continued infighting between the government and the Southern Transitional Council, and naming the latter as the party most likely to have carried out the attack.

 The Southern Transitional Council also blamed the Houthis, as well as Qatar and Turkey.
 Western officials stated that it was likely the work of Houthi rebels, but had not ruled out al-Qaeda in the Arabian Peninsula (AQAP) or dissatisfied southern separatist factions.
 (Note: Three weeks before, AQAP militants had been suspected of killing five south Yemen separatists in what was believed to be their most significant attack in the region in months.)

 Communication Minister Naguib al-Awg insisted that the plane had been the original target of the attacks, as the plane had landed later than previously planned.
 (Note: A local investigation headed by Interior Minister Haydan reported that a missile had struck the bay where the plane was originally scheduled to park, but the plane had been unable to park there due to the crowd that had gathered on the apron.
 An open-source investigation by Bellingcat and Yemeni Archive found evidence corroborating this claim.)
 Deputy Information Minister Oussama Sharem stated that civilians heading to Cairo that were waiting inside had been targeted.

 A United Nations flight that was originally heading to Aden that day ended up altering its course due to the attack.

 Early the next day, a Saudi-led coalition conducted air strikes on Sanaa, the Houthi-held capital, apparently in retaliation for the previous day's attacks, which it had blamed on the Houthis.
 Warplanes carried out attacks over several hours, striking the airport as well as other areas of the city.
 Al Jazeera confirmed that there had been more than eight raids, while Houthi-owned television channel Almasirah reported that fifteen different locations had been hit in the city and the surrounding governorate, including sites in Sanhan and Bani Hashish Districts.
 Casualties had not been reported.

-By morning, military checkpoints had been set up throughout Aden, and streets had been manned by security forces.
+By morning, military checkpoints had been set up throughout Aden, and streets had been occupied by security forces.
 The airport reopened on amidst continued reconstruction, with Transport Minister Abdel Salam Hamid having announced the previous day that flights would return to normal.